 This interpretive approach in research utilized a descriptive-qualitative type of research to explore the effects of private tutoring to elementary pupils.
 Thirty parents and guardians and seven (7) elementary teachers of tutored pupils were selected as the participants of the study.
-The personal characteristics of the 30 tutored pupils that were observed are as follows: In terms of their sex, there are 17 tutored females and 13 males.
-In terms of grade level, there are 7 Grade I pupils, 9 Grade II pupils, 8 Grade III pupils and there are only a few respondents from higher-grade level.
-Out of 30 respondents 11 of them spend 5-6 hours of their time in every week for their tutorial sessions.
-It is important to note also that 14 of the respondents are tutored for 3 months to 1 year and there is only 1 who is being tutored for 6 years and 7 years.
+The personal characteristics of the 30 tutored pupils who were observed are as follows: In terms of their sex, there were 17 tutored females and 13 males.
+In terms of grade level, there were 7 Grade I pupils, 9 Grade II pupils, 8 Grade III pupils and there were only a few respondents from higher-grade level.
+It is indicated in the table that out of 30 respondents, 11 of them spent 5-6 hours of their time in every week for their tutorial sessions.
+It is important to note also that 14 of the respondents were tutored for 3 months to 1 year and there is only 1 who was being tutored for 6 years and 7 years.

-An interview was used to gather information needed in this study.
-The interview with the teacher focused about the behavior of tutored pupils in a classroom setting and so with their academic performance.
+An interview was used to provide information that is needed in this study.
+The interview with the teacher focused on the behavior of tutored pupils in a classroom setting and so with their academic performance.
 Actual responses from the parents and interview were also conducted to find out their observations on their children's study habits, self-esteem, sociability and attitude towards their parents.
+The participants were coded accordingly with the following codes: T00 for teachers, P00 for parents, and G00 for quardians.